 The name Cobra is a translation from the Sanskrit words Bhujanga, which means snake or serpent, among other meanings.
 Asana means posture or seat, as in Yoga Asanas (Yoga poses).
 Hence, the Cobra pose is named as it is, because of the resemblance to a Cobra when the snake’s hood is raised.

 However beautiful the pose is, it can be a quite difficult (and also dangerous) exercise, which could cause serious injury if not done well, or if the receiver is not capable of receiving it.
-It looks simple but there are some contraindications and some issues to take into concern before “executing” this stretch on a client.
+It looks simple, but there are some contraindications and some issues to take into concern before “executing” this stretch on a client.

 One of the things is the strain the Cobra can put on the lower back area (lumbar spine area).
 Not everyone is flexible enough in the lumbar back area and furthermore, the exercise pushes together the lower back vertebrae, pressing them on each other.
-When it comes to already existing bulging disks, hernia, slipped disks and so on, the Cobra can be quite a harmful exercise besides inflicting extra pain in the region.
+When it comes to already existing bulging disks, hernia, slipped discs and so on, the Cobra can be quite a harmful exercise besides inflicting extra pain in the region.

 In general, to avoid too much pressure on the lower back vertebrae we should fix the buttocks and pelvis area, say, the lumbar area with our knees, buttocks or even with our feet (standing on the recipient’s buttocks).
 But even then — we should always pay careful attention to the limits of the receiver.

-And in any case, the exercise should not be done on pregnant women as for the abdominal stretch that comes with the Cobra.
+And, in any case, the exercise should not be done on pregnant women as for the abdominal stretch that comes with the Cobra.

 All by all, an exercise, perhaps nice for advertising the “quaintness” of Thai Massage, but one to be very careful about when applying it.
-Moreover, there are many other much safer exercises and stretches in Thai Massage that open up shoulders, chest and abdominal area, and I would rather recommend: “Better safe than sorry!”
+Moreover, there are many other much safer exercises and stretches in Thai Massage that open up shoulders, chest, and abdominal area, and I would rather recommend: “Better safe than sorry!”